Liftwo/unknown/README.md

 ## 🚀 How to Run

 ### 1. Launch a Local Server
-Use something like **VS Code Live Server**, or run via `python -m http.server` in your project folder.
+Simply place all files in the same folder.

 ### 2. Open `index.html`
 Use any browser to access the game UI.